• Features

 Post SMTP plugin — best for beginners

 Post SMTP enables you to replace the default PHP mail function (wp_mail) with the SMTP mailer of your choice.
-It uses OAuth 2.0 (open authentication), so you can configure any service (like Gmail, Brevo, Mailgun, etc.) securely via API Keys.
+It uses OAuth 2.0 (open authentication), allowing you to securely configure any service (such as Gmail, Brevo, Mailgun, etc.) via API Keys.

 You won’t need to provide your SMTP account credentials, so setup is quick.
 Simply choose your mailing provider: